Andonoo/NPHard-Scheduler/wiki/AlgorithmImplementation.md

 }
 ```
 The general approach was to first find a topological order of the input tasks using Kahn's algorithm.
 The algorithm then iterates over these tasks one by one, scheduling
 them on the earliest availible processor.
-Although there were a few changes made to the algorihm during code implementation, the logic remained the same.
+Although there were a few changes made to the algorithm during code implementation, the logic remained the same.

 This produced valid schedulings on all given inputs.